The Japanese Biliary Atresia Society

 Secretary General

-Professor and Chief of Pediatric Surgery
+Professor of Pediatric Surgery, Department of Surgery

 Tohoku University Graduate School of Medicine